 My Financial Broker is a credit broker and not a lender.
 Warning: Late repayments can cause you serious money problems.
 For help, go to https://www.moneyhelper.org.uk/

-When you’re hit with an unexpected bill, a short term loan is a quick and reliable way to correct the situation.
+When you’re hit with an unexpected bill, a short term loan can be a quick and reliable way to correct the situation.
 However, taking out a short term loan should be considered carefully as there may be cheaper alternative options.
 This is one of the many reasons why we save for a rainy day.
-Funnily, the best time to save is during the sunshiny summer days!
+And some people find that the best time to save is when the sun is shining brightly!

-Yes, the kids may be on the big summer holiday, but it doesn’t mean it’s a more expensive time than any other season.
-As well as summer money saving tips, we bring you some ideas on how to have an amazing time by saving money on brilliant days out!
+Although the summer means that the kids have broken up for the summer holiday, that doesn’t mean it’s a more expensive time of year than any other.
+We’ve compiled a few summer money saving tips, as well as some ideas on how to have cheap but brilliant days out!

-Whether you have children or not, the local library can provide plenty of entertaining fodder for lazy sunny days your garden or local park.
-No matter if you’re into the classic, the latest thriller or acclaimed bestseller, you’ll find it at the library for free.
-Sunbathing just got a whole lot better with free books.
-If you do have children then it’s worth checking out the local summer holiday workshops and events held by your local library.
+If you do have children, then it’s worth checking out the summer holiday workshops and events held by your local library.
 This could include crafting sessions and storytelling by local authors.
-All of this is free and keeps kids occupied for hours on end.
+All of this should be free, and will keep kids occupied for hours on end.
 Find your local library here.